 Floris Paalman teaches in the Department of Media & Culture at the University of Amsterdam and is the author of Cinematic Rotterdam: The Times and Tides of a Modern City.
 He is the co-editor of the “From the Archive” section at Mediapolis.
 Please email him with all inquiries about the section at firstname.lastname@example.org.

 Scott Rodgers is Reader in Media and Geography at Birkbeck, University of London.
 His research specializes in the relationships of media and cities and the geographies of communication.
 Scott also has broad interests in media production practices, digital and networked technologies, journalism, urban politics and ethnographic methodologies.
 His publications have appeared in journals such as Society and Space, City and Community, International Journal of Urban and Regional Research, Space and Culture and Journalism: Theory, Practice and Criticism.
 Academia.edu – Twitter – LinkedIn

-Ling Zhang is a Visiting Assistant Professor of Cinema Studies at Purchase College SUNY, specializing in Chinese-language cinema and opera, film sound theory, cinema and travel/mobility, ruins in cinema, as well as film and urbanism.
+Ling Zhang is Assistant Professor of Cinema Studies at Purchase College SUNY, specializing in Chinese-language cinema and opera, film sound theory, cinema and travel/mobility, ruins in cinema, as well as film and urbanism.
 She has published articles on 1930s Chinese cinema and film theory, contemporary Chinese independent documentary, Taiwan New Cinema, and Chinese opera films in Journal of Chinese Cinemas, CLCWeb: Comparative Literature and Culture, The New Zealand Journal of Asian Studies, Asian Cinema, Film Art (mainland China), and Film Appreciation (Taiwan), among others.